scoates/zappa-end-to-end-tests/README.md

-This is a work in progress; not ready for use yet.
-PRs welcome. (-:

 # End-to-end testing for Zappa

 This repository contains end-to-end tests.
 This tests *actual* deployments of Zappa, within a real AWS account.
 Running these tests costs money (in AWS usage fees).